-Customer Focus addresses how your organisation seeks to engage your customers, with a focus on meeting customers' needs, building relationships, and demonstrating loyalty through their investment in your brand and product offerings.
-The Category stresses this engagement as an important outcome of an overall customer culture and listening, learning, and performance excellence strategy.
+Customer Focus addresses how your organisation seeks to engage your customers, with a focus on listening to and supporting customers, determining their satisfaction, offering the right products, and building relationships that result in loyalty through customers' investment in your brand and product offerings.
+The Category stresses customer engagement as an important outcome of an overall learning and performance excellence strategy.
 Your customer satisfaction and dissatisfaction results provide vital information for understanding your customers and the marketplace.
 In many cases, the voice of the customer provides meaningful information not only on your customers' views but also on their marketplace behaviours and how these views and behaviours may contribute to the sustainability of your organisation in the marketplace.